muxyz/website/proposal.md

 <div id="blurb">
 <h2>Platform</h2>

-<p>Mu will include a set of standalone apps starting with Chat, then later move towards creating a
+<p>Mu will include a set of standalone "micro" apps, then later move towards creating marketplace and transaction system which will enable people to pay for and access everyday services
-network and transaction system which will enable people to pay for and access everyday services in a simple and straight forward manner.
+in a simple and straight forward manner.
 </p>
 <p>
-Community begins with it's people, hence our focus on Chat to start.
+Community begins with it's people, hence our focus on shared experiences to start.
 By creating a safe and engaging place for communities we can build the foundations for an open and collaborative platform in the future.
 </p>